Melaleuca linariifolia: Distribution

 Snow-in-summer occurs from the Maryborough district in Queensland to Bawley Point in the Ulladulla district in New South Wales.
 There is also a disjunct population in the Blackdown Tableland National Park in Queensland.
 It is found in heath and dry sclerophyll forest habitats, usually growing near watercourses or swamps.

 Uses

 Horticulture

 Melaleuca linariifolia is cultivated as an ornamental tree for parks and gardens and is also used as a screen or windbreak in Australia and overseas.
 It is popular as a nature strip tree in Melbourne in Victoria.
 It tolerates both dry and boggy conditions and is frost hardy.
 It should be planted with caution as it can damage wastewater pipes, and is easily ignitable, so should not be planted in fire-prone areas.
-It has also become a garden escape in Western Australia, however it suitable for planting under powerlines and is a food or habitat sources for native animals, including many insects.
+It has also become a garden escape in Western Australia, it is however suitable for planting under powerlines and is a food or habitat sources for native animals, including many insects.

-There is a range of cultivars that has been developed including dwarf forms such as 'Snowstorm' which grows to a height of 1.5 m, 'Seafoam' at 2.5 m, and 'Claret Tops' at 1.5 m, which features claret coloured new growth.
+There is a range of cultivars including dwarf forms such as 'Snowstorm' which grows to a height of 1.5 m, 'Seafoam' at 2.5 m, and 'Claret Tops' at 1.5 m, which features red coloured new growth.